sverweij/atom-state-machine-cat-preview/README.md

 # Atom StateGenny Preview package

-Shows the rendered sequence chart of the StateGenny to the right of the current editor when you press `ctrl-shift-G`.
+Shows the rendered finite state machine diagram of the StateGenny in your current editor window when you press `ctrl-shift-G`.

 Enabled for `.stategenny` files